Jardines de la Reina

 About Jardines de la Reina

-Jardines de la Reina National Park encompasses the Jardines de la Reina (Gardens of the Queen) archipelago in Ciego de Ávila Province off Cuba's southern Caribbean coast, overlapping significantly with the Refugio de Fauna Jardines de la Reina.
-As a national park designation, this protected area provides the highest level of legal conservation status to the core areas of the archipelago.
-The national park designation reinforces the comprehensive protection framework for the Jardines de la Reina system, which has become internationally recognized as one of the Caribbean's most important and best-managed marine protected areas, with extraordinary populations of sharks, groupers, sea turtles, and pristine coral reefs.
+Jardines de la Reina National Park encompasses the Jardines de la Reina (Gardens of the Queen) archipelago in Ciego de Ávila and Camagüey provinces off Cuba's southern Caribbean coast, covering 2,170 km² (840 sq mi) and providing the highest level of legal conservation status to the core areas of the archipelago.
+[1] The park has become internationally recognized as the largest no-take marine reserve in the Caribbean, with extraordinary populations of sharks, groupers, sea turtles, and pristine coral reefs.
+The archipelago, named by Christopher Columbus in 1494 to honour the Queen of Spain, Isabella I of Castile, comprises more than 600 cays and islands and is considered one of the last truly intact marine protected areas in the wider Caribbean region.

 Wildlife Ecosystems

 The national park's waters support some of the Caribbean's most spectacular marine wildlife.
-Multiple shark species including Caribbean reef shark, bull shark, silky shark, nurse shark, and great hammerhead shark aggregate on the reef in densities rarely encountered elsewhere.
-Goliath groupers (Epinephelus itajara), critically endangered throughout much of their range, occur in significant numbers around the reef structures and sunken vessels.
-Green, hawksbill, and loggerhead sea turtles are abundant.
+Multiple shark species aggregate on the reef in densities rarely encountered elsewhere, including Caribbean reef shark, silky shark, bull shark, nurse shark, lemon shark, and great hammerhead shark.
+[1] Atlantic goliath groupers (Epinephelus itajara), critically endangered throughout much of their range, occur in significant numbers around the reef structures.
+Green, hawksbill, and loggerhead sea turtles are abundant, and whale sharks are encountered seasonally.
 American crocodiles inhabit the mangrove lagoons.
 The reef supports diverse populations of parrotfish, surgeonfish, snapper, and barracuda, reflecting the healthy ecological balance maintained under strict protection.

 Flora Ecosystems

 The national park's marine plant communities are characterized by extensive, diverse coral reef systems and vast seagrass meadows.
-The coral reefs feature a high diversity of stony corals including brain corals, star corals, and staghorn corals, as well as abundant soft corals and sea fans.
-The seagrass meadows are dominated by turtle grass and manatee grass and extend across large areas of the shallow inner platform.
-Calcareous algae and diverse macro-algae communities occur on the reef.
+The coral reefs feature a high diversity of stony corals, including brain corals, star corals, and staghorn corals, as well as abundant soft corals and sea fans — the park hosts over 30 coral species on reefs that date back more than 4,000 years.
+[1] The seagrass meadows are dominated by turtle grass and manatee grass.
 The cay vegetation includes mangrove forests of red, black, and white mangrove in the protected inner lagoons, and coastal strand vegetation on the exposed outer cays.

 Geology

-The national park's geological setting is identical to the broader Jardines de la Reina system, built on a shallow Quaternary limestone bank off Cuba's southern coast.
+The national park's geological setting is built on a shallow Quaternary limestone bank off Cuba's southern coast.
 The outer bank margin features coral walls dropping into deeper Caribbean water, creating the spectacular underwater topography favored for dive tourism.
 The cays are low-lying limestone and biogenic sediment formations at the outer edge of the shallow bank.
 Submarine topography within the park includes spur-and-groove reef formations, coral heads, sandy channels, and the occasional sunken vessel that has become an artificial reef habitat.

 Climate And Weather

-The national park has the same tropical maritime climate as the broader Jardines de la Reina system.
+The national park has a tropical maritime climate.
 The southern Cuban Caribbean coast is generally drier and less subject to major hurricane tracks than the northern coast.
 Sea temperatures are warm throughout the year, supporting year-round coral growth and reef fish activity.
-The shallow inner bank can experience very high water temperatures in summer, occasionally stressing seagrass and some coral species.
+The shallow inner bank can experience elevated water temperatures in summer, occasionally stressing seagrass and some coral species.
 Northeast trade winds prevail for much of the year, and the exposed outer bank experiences significant wave action on its windward sides.

 Human History

-The Jardines de la Reina was named by Columbus and has been known to Cuban fishermen and maritime travelers since Spanish colonization.
-The archipelago's remoteness from the mainland provided natural protection from many historical human impacts.
+Christopher Columbus named the Jardines de la Reina in 1494, honouring Queen Isabella I of Castile.
+[1] The archipelago's remoteness from the mainland provided natural protection from many historical human impacts.
 Commercial fishing pressure in the 20th century significantly depleted marine resources before the establishment of protected area status.
 The transition from an exploited fishing ground to a strictly protected marine reserve has been documented as a conservation success story with international significance.

 Park History

-The Jardines de la Reina National Park designation provides the highest tier of conservation protection for the core areas of the archipelago, complementing the wildlife refuge designation.
-The area has been managed with progressively stricter conservation measures since the 1990s, and the establishment of comprehensive fishing restrictions has allowed dramatic ecological recovery.
+A marine reserve was established across the Jardines de la Reina archipelago in 1996, followed by full national park designation in 2010, providing the highest tier of conservation protection for the core areas of the archipelago.
+[1] The establishment of comprehensive fishing restrictions has allowed dramatic ecological recovery.
 The park is managed by Cuba's CNAP with support from international conservation partners including the Environmental Defense Fund, which has collaborated on long-term reef monitoring and fishing management programs.
-Scientific research within the park has documented the ecological recovery of the reef system.
+[2] In 2021 the park received the prestigious Blue Park Gold Award from the Marine Conservation Institute.

 Major Trails And Attractions